Plants as Food AND Medicine

 The dividing line between “food” and “medicine” may not always be clear.
 Are lemons, papayas, onions, and oats food or medicine?
 What about turmeric, kelp or burdock root?
 In many instances they are both.
 Herbal remedies only really come into their own once the distinction between food and “medicine” are removed.

-Throughout our blog, FAQ and product information panels you will notice that we often refer to Active Components; whether in food, fruit, veggies or herbs.
+Throughout our blog, FAQ and product information panels you will notice that we often refer to active components (plant constituents or the chemistry of the plants); whether in food, fruit, veggies or herbs.
 Herbology has been hailed as quackery for many decades, it is only recently that active constituents responsible for the medicinal actions of plants (fruits, veggies and / or herbs) have been isolated and observed, so much so that whole fields of study has evolved called pharmacognosy (the study of plants or other natural sources as possible sources of drugs) and zoopharmacognosy (the study of non-human animal behaviour in self-medication using plants).
 Curcumin in turmeric is what helps to counter or manage inflammation.
 Piperine in pepper helps to activate curcumin in turmeric, increasing its bioavailability during intake.
 The adult monarch butterflies preferentially lay their eggs on toxic plants such as milkweed which reduce parasite growth and disease in their offspring caterpillars.
 The compounds found in plants are of many kinds, but most are in four major biochemical classes: alkaloids, glycosides, polyphenols, and terpenes.
 Knowing a little about the chemicals contained in plants helps you to understand how they work within the body.

 All plants produce chemical compounds which give them an evolutionary advantage, such as defending against herbivores or, in the example of salicylic acid, as a hormone in plant defences.
 These phytochemicals have potential for use as drugs, and the content and known pharmacological activity of these substances in medicinal plants is the scientific basis for their use in modern medicine, if scientifically confirmed.
 For instance, daffodils (Narcissus) contain nine groups of alkaloids including galantamine, licensed for use against Alzheimer's disease.
 The alkaloids are bitter-tasting and toxic, and concentrated in the parts of the plant such as the stem most likely to be eaten by herbivores; they may also protect against parasites.